-All patients have an initial evaluation individually with our team after a referral from their CHA provider for obesity (BMI ≥ 95%).
-Patients then choose to participate in the nine class curriculum covering healthy habits over 12 weeks or with individual appointments.
+All patients have an initial evaluation individually with our team after a referral from their Community Health Alliance provider for obesity (BMI ≥ 95%).
+Patients then choose to participate in the nine-class curriculum covering healthy habits over 12 weeks or with individual appointments.
 We encourage other family members to attend.

 Obesity-related medical problems are addressed and if indicated, additional appointments for behavioral and mental health concerns are made with our psychologist.
 All will be seen at least once monthly for at least 6 months and then referred back to their regular providers.